MSc in Surgical Science and Practice

 - ensure that you are fully informed of the standard of achievement and level of commitment required by the course of study.

-Where concerns remain about the suitability of applicants which cannot be resolved by other methods, they may be required to complete a short written assignment, normally in the form of a critical appraisal of a specified scientific paper.
+Where concerns remain about the suitability of applicants which cannot be resolved by other methods, they may be required to complete a short written assignment, for example a critical appraisal of a specified scientific paper.

 Offer conditions for successful applications